Pierre d'Ailly: Writings

 D'Ailly wrote extensively on the Schism, reform, astrology and other topics.
 His ideas on the powers of the college of cardinals and the infallibility of the general council were very influential.
 D'Ailly's Imago Mundi (1410), a work of cosmography, influenced Christopher Columbus in his estimates of the size of the world.
 Many questions in science and astrology, such as calendar reform, attracted his attention.
 His views on astrology, expressed in several works, attempted to balance divine omniscience and human free will.
 D'Ailly's writings on the Schism put the crisis and the need for reform into an apocalyptic context.
 His astrology also was tied to the Schism, attempting to determine whether the division of the church was a sign of the coming of the Antichrist.
 His works began appearing in print before the end of the fifteenth century.

 Legacy

-In The Eighteenth Brumaire of Louis Napoleon, Karl Marx wrote that d'Ailly had told advocates of ethical reform at the Council of Constance, "Only the devil in person can still save the Catholic Church, and you ask for angels."
+In The Eighteenth Brumaire of Louis Napoleon, Karl Marx falsely claimed that d'Ailly had told advocates of ethical reform at the Council of Constance, "Only the devil in person can still save the Catholic Church, and you ask for angels."

 The crater Aliacensis on the Moon is named after him.